Circle City Conference

-The Circle City Conference or CCC is a high school athletic conference in the central district of the Indiana High School Athletic Association (IHSAA) consisting of 6 private schools; four Catholic schools and two nondenominational Christian schools in Greater Indianapolis.
-It began competition at the beginning of the 2016–2017 school year following a crackdown by the IHSAA on the multiple private schools that were playing multiple independent schedules outside of Indiana.
+The Circle City Conference or CCC is a high school athletic conference located in Indianapolis, Indiana.
+All of the schools are members of the Indiana High School Athletic Association.
+The conference started competition at the beginning of the 2016–2017 school year following a crackdown by the IHSAA on several of the state's Catholic schools that were scheduling games against numerous teams located outside the state of Indiana.
 The first sporting event in the conference was a boy's varsity tennis match between Brebeuf Jesuit and Guerin Catholic that took place on August 18, 2016.
 The Golden Eagles defeated the Braves 4–1.
 As of August 2015, Greg VanSlambrook is the president of the conference.
-Combined, the six schools have accounted for 74 IHSAA state championships.
+Combined, the schools have accounted for 88 IHSAA state championships.

 Membership

+The conference currently consists of five coeducational private schools; four Catholic schools and one nondenominational Christian school in Greater Indianapolis.

+Former members

 State championships

 The Indiana High School Athletic Association has awarded the schools the following state championships while they were members of the CCC: